hsanson/vim-android/README.md

     you will be prompted with a list of devices so you can select on which one to install.
 If no device or emulator is found then this command fallbacks to compilation only.
  - AndroidReleaseInstall: Same as AndroidDebugInstall but in release mode.
+ - AndroidClean: Cleans the build files by calling *ant clean* on the root project folder.
  - AndroidUpdateAndroidTags: Creates a ctags file with the Android SDK sources.
 The resulting file is saved at *g:android_sdk_tags* if defined or at *~/.vim/tags/android* if not.
 This command depends on VimProc plugin so will only work if it is installed.
 Note that this command can take a long time to finish so only use it when you update the Android SDK with new versions.